Every parent at some point has asked the question, “Am I a bad parent?” You’re not alone if you’re thinking about questions like this:

 - As a family, what are our priorities?

 - What can I control and what can I not control?

 - When it comes to my children, what type of relationship do I want?

 - What does my child need from me as their parent?

 Accept that you did the best that you could.

-Recognize that there will be a transition out of quarantine.
+Recognize that there will always be transitions.

-As we prepare to “re-enter” the world, take some time to process how you have changed as a parent and what you may want to change going forward.
+Take some time to process how you have changed as a parent and what you may want to change going forward.